aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 This difference between `unstable` and `stable` is because `unstable`'s `sum` must be boxed while `stable`'s `sum` can be unboxed.
 Boxed values consist of a type tag and the actual bits that represent the value; unboxed values only have their actual bits.
 The type tag is small, so that's not why boxing values allocates a lot more memory.

 The difference comes from what optimizations the compiler can make.
 When a variable has a concrete, immutable type, the compiler can unbox it inside the function.
 If that's not the case, then the variable must be allocated on the heap, and participate in the garbage collector.
+Immutable types are a concept specific to Julia.
+When you make a value of a type that's immutable, the value can't be changed.

-Immutable types are usually types that represent values, rather than collections of values; most numeric types, including `Int64` and `Float64`, are immutable.
-Because immutable types cannot be modified, you must make a new copy every time you change one.
+Immutable types are usually types that represent values, rather than collections of values.
+For example, most numeric types, including `Int64` and `Float64`, are immutable.
+(Numeric types in Julia are normal types, not special primitive types; you could define a new `MyInt64` that's the same as the provided one.)
+Because immutable types cannot be modified, you must make a new copy every time you want change one.
 For example `4 + 6` must make a new `Int64` to hold the result.
 In contrast, the members of a mutable type can be updated in-place; this means you don't have to make a copy of the whole thing to make a change.

+The idea of `x = x + 2` allocating memory probably sounds pretty weird; why would you make such a basic operation slow by making `Int64`s immutable?
+This is where those compiler optimizations come in: using immutable types doesn't (usually) slow this down.
+If `x` has a stable, concrete type (such as `Int64`), then the compiler is free to allocate `x` on the stack and mutate `x` in place.
+The problem is only when `x` has an unstable type (so the compiler doesn't know how big or what type it will be); once `x` is boxed and on the heap, the compiler isn't complete sure that some other piece of code isn't using the value, and thus can't edit it.

-Because `sum` in `stable` has a concrete type (`Flaot64`), the compiler know that it can store it unboxed locally in the function and mutate it's value; `sum` will not be allocated on the heap and new copies don't have to be made every time we add `i/2`.
+Because `sum` in `stable` has a concrete type (`Float64`), the compiler knows that it can store it unboxed locally in the function and mutate its value; `sum` will not be allocated on the heap and new copies don't have to be made every time we add `i/2`.

 Because `sum` in `unstable` does not have a concrete type, the compiler allocates it on the heap.
 Every time we modify sum, we allocated a new value on the heap.
 All this time spent allocating values on the heap (and retrieving them every time we want to read the value of `sum`) is expensive.